greenelab/deep-review/all-sections.md

 pairs, but the cell types must be in the training set for other TFs.
 This is a step in the right direction, but a more general domain transfer model across cell types would be more useful.

-Deep learning can also provide useful biological insights into TF binding.
+Deep learning can also illustrate TF binding preferences.
 Lanchantin et al. [@Dwi2eAvT] and Shrikumar et al.
 [@zhmq9ktJ] developed tools to visualize TF motifs learned from TFBS classification tasks.
 Alipanahi et al. [@jJHZHWrl] also introduced mutation maps, where they could easily mutate, add, or delete